egwe956/threat-hunting-report/threat_hunting_report.md

 ---

-## 2. Initial Observations and Endpoint Irregularities
+## 2. Initial Observations and Hypothesis Development

 ### 2.1 Equipment Provisioning and Security Concerns